Henry Meloy, Untitled, watercolor,

 In the fall of 1940, he was hired at Columbia University to teach painting and drawing.
 During this time, Meloy traveled to Montana and collaborated with his brother, Peter, who would help found the Archie Bray Foundation for the Ceramic Arts in 1951.
 Peter, a ceramic artist, threw the pots while Henry applied designs to ceramic chargers and vessels, many of which are in the collection of the Holter Museum of Art, Helena.
 Meloy continued teaching at Columbia over the course of the next decade until his untimely death in 1951 at age 49.
 His work is included in the permanent collections of the Metropolitan Museum of Art and the Brooklyn Museum of Art.

-The Montana Museum of Art & Culture has approximately 4,000 oil paintings, watercolors, drawings, sketches and sculpture by Meloy on permanent loan from the Henry Meloy Educational Trust.
+The Montana Museum of Art & Culture holds watercolors, drawings, sketches, and sculpture by Meloy on permanent loan from the Henry Meloy Educational Trust.